Part 1: The Burning Question

 “Developer” is a broad and painfully vague term in general, and that vagueness is only emphasized in an industry where so many components must be synthesized for the final product.
 Videogames need writers, directors, concept designers, graphic designers, animators, musical composers and producers (sometimes requiring entire orchestras to fulfill the agenda), audio engineers, voice actors, and many more positions of almost endless variety and function.
 But this article is not going to discuss these nuts-and-bolts characters.
 What most people think of in terms of videogame developers are not these folk, hardworking and significant as they may be.
 Sometimes a particular director or composer will break out of their mold and make a name for themselves separate from their overarching label (Masahiro Sakurai, director, and Troy Baker, voice actor, come to mind), but usually a “developer” is the company or group that creates (not owns) the intellectual property of the franchise.
 Developers are often confused with producers, but there are definite differences.
 I still forget that Nintendo isn’t a developer, even though I give them all the credit for the newest Smash Bros, which was technically developed by Sora Ltd. and Bandai Namco.
 Producers own and market the product created by the developers.

 As with any art-related industry, each of these developers have created or adopted formulas and styles that distinguish them from among their contemporaries.
-Some developers are known specifically for the genre of game they work with (Bungie is most familiar with first-person shooters), while others set themselves apart by focus or art style (Telltale and their narrative, comic-book style).
+Some developers are known specifically for the genre of game they work with (Bungie is most familiar with first-person shooters), while others set themselves apart by focus or art style (Telltale and their narrative, comic-book style) and others offer different approaches for more lifestyle games such as the new business simulation game.

 Developers will often be as religiously followed as the properties they manage, and blamed when a certain series never sees the light of day.
 Sometimes the very absence of a game can become a running gag; for example, Valve Studios, and their almost hilarious inability to create trilogies: Dawn of the Ancients 2, Portal 2, Left4Dead 2, and Half-Life 2… None of these series have featured a third installment, despite their respective ages and overwhelming demand for such sequels.
 Fans are particularly crestfallen over the lack of a third Half-Life, which has led to plenty of humor on internet forums.